19 May 2009

 DIY Hi-Fi Cable Projects

-We have added a couple new DIY Hi-Fi Audio Cable Projects to the website.
+We have added a few new DIY Hi-Fi Audio Cable Projects to the main website.
+Here is a quick summary of the new cable projects.

 A couple of weeks back we added detailed instructions that were put together by our friends at auDIYo.com to construct the popular Belden 89259 line-level RCA interconnect cable design by Jon Risch.
 The cables are a simple unbalanced RCA interconnect cable design that uses the high-quality and low capacitance Belden 89259 coaxial cable.
 Through the use of TechFlex